-... when I say: "Upper Bound of an Algorithm"
+... when we say: "Upper Bound of an Algorithm"

-- ► The most common form of analysis - An algorithm A has an upper bound of f(n) for input of size n if there exists no input of size n such that A requires more than f(n) time - ▶ E.g., we know from prior courses that Quicksort and Bubblesort take no more time than $O(n^2)$ , while Mergesort has an upper bound of $O(n \log n)$ - ▶ (But why is Quicksort used more in practice?) - ► Aside: An algorithm's lower bound (not typically as interesting) is like a best-case result
+- ▶ The most common form of analysis - An algorithm A has an upper bound of f(n) for input of size n if there exists no input of size n such that A requires more than f(n) time - ▶ E.g., we know from prior courses that Quicksort and Bubblesort take no more time than $O(n^2)$, while Mergesort has an upper bound of $O(n \log n)$ - ▶ (But why is Quicksort used more in practice?) - ► Aside: An algorithm's lower bound (not typically as interesting) is like a best-case result

-... when I say: "Upper Bound of a Problem"
+... when we say: "Upper Bound of a Problem"

-- A problem has an upper bound of f(n) if there exists at least one algorithm that has an upper bound of f(n) - I.e., there exists an algorithm with time/space complexity of at most f(n) on all inputs of size n - ▶ E.g., since Mergesort has worst-case time complexity of $O(n \log n)$ , the problem of sorting has an upper bound of $O(n \log n)$
+- A problem has an upper bound of f(n) if there exists at least one algorithm that has an upper bound of f(n) - I.e., there exists an algorithm with time/space complexity of at most f(n) on all inputs of size n - ▶ E.g., since Mergesort has worst-case time complexity of $O(n \log n)$, the problem of sorting has an upper bound of $O(n \log n)$ - Sorting also has an upper bound of $O(n^2)$ thanks to Bubblesort and Quicksort, but this is subsumed by the tighter bound of $O(n \log n)$

-... when I say: "Lower Bound of a Problem"
+... when we say: "Lower Bound of a Problem"

-- ▶ A problem has a lower bound of f(n) if, for any algorithm A to solve the problem, there exists at least one input of size n that forces A to take at least f(n) time/space - ▶ This pathological input depends on the specific algorithm A - ▶ E.g., there is an input of size n (reverse order) that forces Bubblesort to take $\Omega(n^2)$ steps - Also e.g., there is a different input of size n that forces Mergesort to take $\Omega(n\log n)$ steps, but none exists forcing $\omega(n\log n)$ steps - ▶ Since every sorting algorithm has an input of size n forcing $\Omega(n \log n)$ steps, the sorting problem has a time complexity lower bound of $\Omega(n \log n)$ - ⇒ Mergesort is asymptotically optimal
+- A problem has a lower bound of f(n) if, for any algorithm A to solve the problem, there exists at least one input of size n that forces A to take at least f(n) time/space - ▶ This pathological input depends on the specific algorithm A - ▶ E.g., there is an input of size n (reverse order) that forces Bubblesort to take $\Omega(n^2)$ steps - ▶ Also e.g., there is a different input of size n that forces Mergesort to take $\Omega(n\log n)$ steps, but none exists forcing $\omega(n\log n)$ steps - ▶ Since every sorting algorithm has an input of size n forcing $\Omega(n \log n)$ steps, the sorting problem has a time complexity lower bound of $\Omega(n \log n)$ - ⇒ Mergesort is asymptotically optimal

-... when I say: "Lower Bound of a Problem" (2)
+... when we say: "Lower Bound of a Problem" (2)

-- ▶ To argue a lower bound for a problem, can use an adversarial argument: An algorithm that simulates arbitrary algorithm A to build a pathological input - ▶ Needs to be in some general (algorithmic) form since the nature of the pathological input depends on the specific algorithm A - ► Can also reduce one problem to another to establish lower bounds - ▶ Spoiler Alert: This semester we will show that if we can compute convex hull in $o(n \log n)$ time, then we can also sort in time $o(n \log n)$ ; this cannot be true, so convex hull takes time $\Omega(n \log n)$
+- ▶ To argue a lower bound for a problem, can use an adversarial argument: An algorithm that simulates arbitrary algorithm A to build a pathological input - ▶ Needs to be in some general (algorithmic) form since the nature of the pathological input depends on the specific algorithm A - ► Can also reduce one problem to another to establish lower bounds - ▶ Spoiler Alert: This semester we will show that if we can compute convex hull in $o(n \log n)$ time, then we can also sort in time $o(n \log n)$; this cannot be true, so convex hull takes time $\Omega(n \log n)$

-... when I say: "Efficiency"
+... when we say: "Efficiency"